 The seal protects the electrical connection between the Master and Tool module.
-If the seal becomes worn or damaged, replace the seal.
+If the seal becomes worn or damaged, it must be replaced.

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, hydraulic). - 4.
-To remove the existing seal, pinch the edge of the seal, and pull the seal away from the pin block on the Master module. - 5.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+To remove the existing seal, pinch the edge of the seal with your fingers and pull the seal away from the pin block on the Master. - 5.
 To install a new seal, stretch the new seal over the shoulder of the pin block. - 6.
-Push the seal hub down against the pin block. - 7.
-Safely resume normal operation.
+Push the seal hub down against the pin block using your finger tip. - 7.
+After the procedure is complete, resume normal operation.